en-di/en-di.org/content/being-authentic-and-not-giving-a-damn/index.md

 yet a lot of other things I cared about used to get in a way of that.
 My first three years in Sweden I spent working long hours to try and make the company I worked for succeed.
-I told myself that I did it for my family: our finances were scarce and I rationalised that more money would solve all of our problems.
+I told myself that I did it for my family: our finances were scarce and I rationalized that more money would solve all of our problems.

 But, truth be told, I was using my work to hide from said problems: working a lot was tiring, but it was also easy because I knew exactly what to do at every